AckerlyXu/heima/articles/azure-resource-manager/resource-manager-keyvault-parameter.md

 You can deploy a key vault and secret through a Resource Manager template.
 For an example, see [Key vault template](./resource-manager-template-keyvault.md) and [Key vault secret template](./resource-manager-template-keyvault-secret.md).
 When creating the key vault, set the **enabledForTemplateDeployment** property to **true** so it can be referenced from other Resource Manager templates.

-Or, you can create the key vault and secret through the Azure portal preview.
+Or, you can create the key vault and secret through the Azure Portal.

 1. Select **New** -> **Security + Identity** -> **Key Vault**.